agelmore/agelmore.github.io/_posts/2015-1-13-Prelim-HMP.md

 I wanted to interleave the paired-end reads files, but the files are too big to unzip all at once.
 I wrote this shell script to extract the files one by one, interleave read 1 and 2, move and zip the interleaved and singleton files to another directory, and then delete the unzipped directory.

+**In retrospect, I don't want to delete the separated read files because I will want them to map to the contigs later.**

 {% highlight bash %}

 #!/bin/bash